 - Bars are open only post-sundown and are way quieter during Ramadan

-- You won’t find any Belly Dance performances in Desert Safari during Ramadan
+- If you are planning for desert safari in Dubai in June, then you must know that you won’t find any Belly Dance performances in Desert Safari during Ramadan

 Dreaming of visiting Dubai in June?
 We bet you are!
 Got any more tips and tricks for enjoying Dubai during this time?
 Let us know in the comments below and start booking your holiday in Dubai in June for a whole lot of fun and excitement at this Emirati gem!

 A. The best months to visit Dubai are December to April.

 A. August is the hottest month of the year in Dubai.

 A. Yes, you can sunbathe in Dubai in June but remember to do it early in the morning.

 A. June is a good time to visit Dubai if you’re traveling on a budget since hotels are cheaper.